BASIC

 Course content

-- Introduction to electrostimulation (ES)
+- Introduction to electrical stimulation (ES)

 - ES with damage to the 2nd motor neuron